xzhoulab/iDEA/docs/index.md

 The gene indices which are annotated as 1.

 ### 3. Fit the model
 iDEA relies on an expectation-maximization (EM) algorithm with internal Markov chain Monte Carlo (MCMC) steps for scalable model inference.
-The results are stored in `idea@emmcmc`.
+The results are stored in `idea@de`.

 ```r
 idea <- iDEA.fit(idea) ## model fitting